 A very special success story

-In the heart of Vienna is Julius Meinl am Graben - the flagship of the Julius Meinl chain.
+In the heart of Vienna is Julius Meinl am Graben.
 Spread over two floors, the house is Austria's first address for gourmets from all over the world.
 Over the past decades, the delicatessen has developed into the Austrian Mecca for gourmets and plays an important role in the Austrian food market due to its high-quality and diverse assortment of over 17,000 items from around 100 countries.